‘Vanderpump Rules’ Star Scheana Shay Says She ‘Cannot Wait’ To Make San Diego Her New Home

 Scheana Shay is excited to make a major move that’s far away from her Vanderpump Rules workplace, SUR.
 The singer and reality star recently teased that she’s moving to San Diego with her boyfriend Brock Davies, and now she says she can’t wait to get packing.

-In a Twitter post, which can be seen here, here, Scheana wrote, “San Diego, I cannot wait to make you my new home!”
+“San Diego, I cannot wait to make you my new home!”
+Scheana wrote in a Twitter post.

 “Is this code for Mission Beach?” one follower asked, referencing the boardwalk beach town that’s adjacent to Belmont Park.